shuai626/dbgrepling/dbgrepling/eval/README.md

 bash preprocess.sh
 ```

-To create substrings of genome, call:
+To create substrings of length 1,000 to 1,000,000 of a genome, call:
 ```
 bash substringify.sh <genome_file.fa>
 ```

+Note that we use `./C.elegans/genome.fa.gz`

 # Evaluate the Data
 ```